Process and methods

 Does the mode or organisation of delivery (including the type of relevant practitioner, the setting and language) affect user perceptions?

 Often reviews of quantitative or qualitative studies (secondary evidence) already exist (for example, those developed by internationally recognised producers of systematic reviews such as Cochrane, the Campbell Collaboration and the Joanna Briggs Institute among others).
 Existing reviews may include systematic reviews (with or without a meta-analysis or individual patient data analysis) and non-systematic literature reviews and meta-analyses.
-Well-conducted systematic reviews may be of particular value as sources of evidence (see appendix H for checklists to assess risk of bias or quality of studies when developing guidelines).
+Well-conducted systematic reviews may be of particular value as sources of evidence (see the appendix on appraisal checklists, evidence tables, GRADE and economic profiles for checklists to assess risk of bias or quality of studies when developing guidelines).
 Some reviews may be more useful as background information or as additional sources of potentially relevant primary studies.
 This is because they may:

 not cover inclusion and exclusion criteria relevant to the guideline topic's referral and parameters (for example, comparable research questions, relevant outcomes, settings, population groups or time periods)